MarioRashadHUB/BMW-Price-Analysis/README.md

 ## Moving Forward

-Although the scraper portion of the project is done, I still have future plans for this.
+Although the scraper portion is done, I still have future plans for this project.
 I'm currently working towards implementing a database to this project.

 The goal is everytime data is scraped, only new data will be added to the database.